-SpendEdge provides the building blocks of success for dynamic procurement of raw materials in a fluctuating global environment.
+SpendEdge provides the building blocks of success for chemical sourcing and procurement in a fluctuating global environment.

 Chemicals Industry Overview